Optimize Your Rails Project with Memoization and “||=”

 #output = 120

 This is the example for calculating the factorial of a number.
-In this each call to the calculate method leads to unnecessary calculation.
+In this, each call to the calculation method leads to unnecessary calculation.

 Challenges